dorukkilitcioglu/dorukkilitcioglu.github.io/_sections/about.md

 My passion lies with making sense of people through data.
 It generally manifests itself through my interest in Recommender Systems, but I welcome all opportunities for analyzing the data that people produce.

+In addition to being a student, I work part time at NYU IT as a Software Developer.
 In my free time, I like listening to [different kinds of music](https://open.spotify.com/user/dklt), [reading fantasy novels (not counting my obsession with Haruki Murakami)](https://www.goodreads.com/Xyllan
 ), and playing games.